 What is the Treatment for Cataracts?

 Age-related cataracts usually develop very slowly over time.
 During the early stages of cataract development, getting stronger prescriptions for eyeglasses and the use of better lighting can help.
-Once the cataracts progress to the point that the eyeglasses and lighting no longer help, cataract surgery will be recommended.
+Once cataracts progress to the point that eyeglasses and lighting no longer help, cataract surgery will be recommended.

 Cataract surgery is a very common procedure.
 By the age of 80, most people will have either developed a cataract or have had surgery to remove it.
 During cataract surgery, the clouded lens is removed and replaced with a clear, artificial lens called an intraocular lens (IOL).
 Over 90 percent of people who have cataract surgery regain useful vision.
 Consult with your doctor at Vision Center, LTD or Waterbury Eye Associates to get more information about cataract surgery.